-Invacare Corporation’s Response to the Administration’s FY 07 Budget Proposal to Sharply Reduce the Home Oxygen Therapy Benefit
+Invacare’s Response to the Administration’s FY 07 Budget Proposal to Sharply Reduce the Home Oxygen Therapy Benefit

 ELYRIA, Ohio–(BUSINESS WIRE)–Feb.
 15, 2006–On February 6, 2006, President Bush announced his Administration’s FY 07 budget proposal, including a Medicare proposal that would reduce Medicare spending over the next five years by $36 billion.
 President Bush’s proposed Medicare package includes $7 billion in proposed cuts for durable medical equipment (DME).
 The proposal would limit Medicare rental payments for home oxygen therapy to 13 months.
 Almost 20 percent of the Medicare cuts would come from a benefit that accounts for approximately two percent of Medicare program expenditures.